Martin-Zeithaml/medium/KeySequences.md

 ![image](https://github.com/Martin-Zeithaml/TN3270-Keys/assets/66114686/9abb1db1-d151-40d0-bb89-f405f8d9dd32)

 ### Benefits
+There are a range of benefits to using these Key Sequences including the following:
 * The definition is in JSON format which makes it easy to read, change and share.
-* The Key Sequences is time saving feature, you can define repeating or complex commands
+* The Key Sequences is a time saving feature, whereby you can define repeating or complex commands.
-* Developed as open software, new ideas for extending whis functionality are welcome!
+* Also, as Zowe is developed as an open-source solution, new ideas for extending this functionality are always welcome!

-Let's go into a few examples and describe what's going on.
+Let's go into a few examples of Key Sequences and describe what's going on.

 In the example of simple text, as a `SPUFI` user, it is necessary to type the prefix `SYSIBM.SYS` several times when writing your SQL query.
 The definition for such key sequence could be:
 ```